Shut down programs that are frozen (Windows XP, Vista, 7, 8.1, 10)

 In Windows 8.1, go to apps and right click on the app you would like to pin, then at the bottom or menu click "Pin to Taskbar".

-In Windows 10 click start and All apps, right click on the app you want to pin, "More" then click "Pin to taskbar".
+In Windows 10 click start then right click on the app you want to pin, move to "More" then click "Pin to taskbar".
 Another way is to open the program you would like leave on the taskbar.
 When the icon appears on the taskbar, right click and select "Pin to taskbar".
 After you close the program the icon will remain on the taskbar and you just click to open it.

 The Taskbar icons can be moved left or right by dragging them.

 - Did you know that you can move the taskbar to the top, right, or left sides of your screen?